jzkmath/Arduino-MIDI-Stepper-Motor-Instrument/README.md

 Link to my Project on the Arduino Website [HERE](https://create.arduino.cc/projecthub/JonJonKayne/arduino-midi-stepper-synth-d291ae)

+**UPDATE:** I am working on a new version of the MIDI Stepper Synth that uses an FPGA, Custom PCBs and 32 Stepper Motors.
+Link [HERE](https://github.com/jzkmath/MIDI-Stepper-Synth-V2)

 # Hardware:
 - Any Arduino board (Uno, Mega, Micro, Mini, etc)
 - NEMA 17 Stepper Motor or similar